Our History

 The Ann Arbor Shorinji Kempo Club first started in January 1991 with some informal practices between Gary Dolce, Akinori Ishihara, and Rikuo Katsumata, three 2-dan Kenshi from three different Branches who met in Ann Arbor, Michigan.
 In 1993, we became an official Branch of the World Shorinji Kempo Organization (WSKO).

-During our 10th anniversary year as an official WSKO in 2003, we hosted the
+During our 10th anniversary year as an official WSKO Branch in 2003, we hosted the

 WSKO Eastern North America Regional Study Session.
 It was attended by 3 WSKO instructors from Japan and 56 Kenshi from 13 Branches in the Canada, the US, and Japan.